Ching (Qing) Dynasty 1644 AD to 1911 AD

 The Tang Dynasty was established by General Li Yuan, who with help of his formidable Sons defeated the armies of the declining Sui Dynasty.
 Capturing the Capital City of the Sui Dynasty in 618 AD, Li Yuan then established the Tang Dynasty, becoming Emperor Tang Goazu.
 During the Tang Dynasty Chang An' (current day Xian) would remain the Capital of Han Chinese Culture and Empire.

-The Tang Dynasty saw the Reign of the First and Only Female Emperor of China and the introduction of the Imperial Examination System which lasted through all succesive Dynasties untill 1905 AD.
+The Tang Dynasty saw the Reign of the First and Only Female Emperor of China and the introduction of the Imperial Examination System which lasted through all succesive Dynasties until 1905 AD.

 Capital City: Xi'An (Chang An = City of Northern Peace), Shaanxi Province.